 Getting a diagnosis and medical information

-We can help you get a diagnosis for your child.
+We can talk through how to get a diagnosis for your child.
 We also have reliable and trusted information on hundreds of conditions, including rare conditions.
-If you want, we'll put you in touch with national and local condition support groups and introduce you to our online community, where you can chat with families across the UK affected by the same condition.
+If you'd like us to, we'll put you in touch with national and local condition support groups and introduce you to our online community, where you can chat with families across the UK affected by the same condition.

 Services your family might be entitled to